Ali-oss-cell/gan_production/talent_platform/docs/shared_media_api.md

 ```

 **Error Responses:**
-- `403`: Can only delete your own posts
+- `403`: Not authorized to delete this post
 - `404`: Shared media not found

 ---